 Yindjibarndi is a member of the Ngayarta (Pil-bara) group of the south-western branch of the Pama-Nyungan language family.
-It was originally spoken in the tableland area of the Pilbara and is now still spoken around Roebourne, the north west of Western Australia by several hundred people.
+It was originally spoken in the tableland area of the Pilbara and is now spoken around Roebourne, the north west of Western Australia by about 380 people.

 Information compiled by Wolfram Siegel.

 Barnga muyhungga jimbuwarlaarri.
 Tharrawayi ngurrayi ngarrili thurnungga.
 Tharlayigu jinawari, muji thardamarnu.
 Ngarri muwawa.
 Ngaarda ngarrguwayi barngayi jimbuwarlaa.
 Ganaji barndigayi ngaardawu, ngarrgaayi jimbu barngayi.
 Ganaji wanbigayi, nyurndimarnu.
 Jujungali wandaa ngarrguwayi.
 Yangubala mirda.

 In winter, the female bungarra is full of eggs.
 She goes underground and lies there.
 She kicks with her feet, plugging the hole.
 She lies there, buried alive.
 Suppose a person eats a female goanna with eggs.
 Lightning would smell the person who ate the goanna eggs.
 Lightning would strike them dead.
 Older people can eat them, but not young ones.